Dynamic self-loops in networks of passive and active binary elements: Self-loops of size

 Hence, for arbitrary $N$, the effect of the $N-2$ spins that do not flip is to effectively rescale the difference between the switching fields of the two flipping spins.
-Therefore, the same way as for $N=2$, self-loops of size $L=4$ only emerge for strong asymmetry ($c_{kl}c_{lk} < 0$) and large enough asymmetry $|\Delta c_{kl}|$.
-However, in contrast with $N=2$, when a pair of spins satisfies the conditions above (for a given configuration of the rest of the system), it does not imply that the system has a way to land on the cycle, as it might be disconnected from the stable states in phase space.
+Therefore, the same as for $N=2$, self-loops of size $L=4$ only emerge for strong asymmetry ($c_{kl}c_{lk} < 0$) and large enough asymmetry $|\Delta c_{kl}|$.
+However, in contrast with $N=2$, when a pair of spins satisfies the conditions above, it does not imply that the system necessarily reaches this cycle, as it might be disconnected from the stable states.

 We confirm the results above by sampling $10^5$ systems with $N = 1024$ elements, and looking for self-loops at any $H$.
 We plot a red marker in the rescaled ($c_{12}$,$c_{21}$)-plane when we find a $L=4$ self-loop, where $1$ and $2$ now represent the two flipping elements.
 We focus on the large coupling limit ($NJ_0 = 10$), for collections of spins (Fig. \ref{fig:self_loop_size_4}-a) and hysterons (Fig. \ref{fig:self_loop_size_4}-b).